top of page

 Hope to see and hear from you soon!

 We were finally able to get a booth at the Farmers Market this year.
 We had a great time and ran into a lot of people who were glad to see us.
-We're probably going to do it for the next two Saturdays, the 19th and the 26th (we are asked to decorate for Halloween on the 26th).

-And here's a picture of us being there on the 26th, plus a picture of some visitors.
+Here's a picture of us being there on the 26th, plus a picture of some visitors.

 halloween booth.jpg